 Speaker: Dr. Indira Palacios-Valladares.
-In this stream, we’ll learn all about the 2019 youth-led protests in Chile.
+In this stream, we learned all about the 2019 youth-led protests in Chile.
 What were these protests all about?
 How and why did young protestors take to the streets of Chile to demand change?
-Included in this livestream will be a discussion on the legacy of Augusto Pinochet, forced disappearances, and the use of graffiti for political mobilization.
+Included in this livestream was a discussion on the legacy of Augusto Pinochet, forced disappearances, and the use of graffiti for political mobilization.

 Dr. Indira Palacios-Valladares received her MA and PhD in Political Science at University of North Carolina at Chapel Hill where she specialized in comparative politics with an emphasis on Latin America.
 She has published on issues pertaining Chilean labor politics and women’s social and political participation in Latin America.
 Dr. Palacios’ current research focuses on Latin-American student movements.

 Speaker: Nada Al-Ahdal.
 In this livestream, Yemeni human rights activist Nada Al-Ahdal discussed her experiences of escaping two different child marriage pacts which her parents had arranged…at age 11.

 Shortly after escaping both marriages, Nada posted a YouTube video criticizing child marriage by sharing her story.
 The video quickly went viral and prompted international media coverage of Yemen’s continued practice of child marriage, resulting in this TEDx talk.
 Nada will talk about the current human rights situation in Yemen, and what we can do, as global citizens, to end child marriage.